Beachom/Beachom/README.md

 # Welcome to Beachom's GitHub Profile! 👋

 Hey there!
-I'm Christian, a passionate Frontend Engineer based in Houston, Texas.
+I'm Christian, a passionate aspiring Frontend Engineer based in Houston, Texas.
 Welcome to my GitHub profile, where I share my projects, experiments, and thoughts on various topics.

 ## About Me